 #2: Wendy’s – “Where’s the Beef?”
 (1984)

-You know you’ve got a commercial that deserves a slow clap when one of the lines becomes a phrase used in everyday life.
+You know you’ve got an iconic commercial that deserves a slow clap when one of the lines becomes a phrase used in everyday life.
 Wendy’s achieved that status with their memorable “Where’s the Beef?” ad in 1984.
 Today, people utter this phrase whenever they’re looking for more substance, whether it’s a professor grading an essay or a business professional wanting more details in a presentation.

 Wendy’s “Where’s the Beef?” commercial significantly changed fast food advertising for good.
 Never before had a quick burger joint achieved such pop culture relevance.
 In fact, Wendy’s VP of Communication, David Lynch, noted that this ad was their “grand slam at the bottom-of-the-ninth in the World Series.”
 Following only a year after the ad, Wendy’s pulled in a record $76.2 million in sales after they had been facing the possibility of bankruptcy.